7homasSutter/7homasSutter.github.io/_pages/teaching.md

 ---

 I am involved in teaching activities at the Zurich University of Applied Sciences (ZHAW) and the University of Bern (UniBe).
 Below is a list of students I have or currently supervise(d) for their thesis or seminar projects.
-I am frequently supervising students in their thesis and seminar projects.

 **2023:**